 Lark juggles her rugby with teaching and finds that her two roles complement one another, from barking orders on the pitch to looking after children at school, both require leadership.

 Her rugby education included playing for Luctonians and the Worcester U15 team which led to appearances for Worcester Valkyries and her university’s first XV.

 Her international breakthrough came for the England U20 side, for which she made 10 appearances, including four against France.

 She was also became captain of the Worcester Valkyries for the inaugural Tyrrells Premier 15s season in September 2017.

 Lark made her first start for England Women against Italy Women at the start of the 2018 Women’s Six Nations, her 10th cap overall.

 Lark’s mentors have been Peter Williams, a coach at Greyhounds RFC and for the Worcester U18 team while her dad Matthew, who used to play at the University of Worcester, and mum Ruth are highly supportive.

-2015 USA(R) 2016 C(R), USA(R) 2017 C(R), C(R), C(R) 2018 It, W(R)
+2015 USA(R) 2016 C(R), USA(R) 2017 C(R), C(R), C(R) 2018 It, W(R), S(R)

-Last updated: 12 February 2018.
+Last updated: 26 February 2018.